pfsmorigo/scripts/README.md

     $ pomodoro
     T 02:05:49 (7)

-First part is the letter representing the state.
+ * First part is the letter representing the state.
 It could be started (S), stopped (T), short break (B) or long break (L).

-Second part is the time releated to the last state change.
+ * Second part is the time releated to the last state change.
 It will be a countdown for the started and breaks states and a countup for the stopped state.

-The last part is a counter for the number of completed pomodoros.
+ * The last part is a counter for the number of completed pomodoros.
+You can set a new value to the counter using the `set` commmand or reset the counter using the `reset` command.

 ### Important notes